eraofchaos/eraofchaos.github.io/units/Gorgon.md

  **Unit Soul:** [ Gorgon](/Items/unt_113/)

  **Unit description:**

+ **Unit second description :** Strong tank.
+Has a chance of insta-killing enemies

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.